EC clears Italian postal service's investment in Alitalia

-Poste Italiane invested 75 million euros ($86 million) in Alitalia in 2013 as part of a 500 million-euro rescue package to keep the airline flying while it sought a foreign investor.
+Poste Italiane invested 75 million euros (56 million pounds) in Alitalia in 2013 as part of a 500 million-euro rescue package to keep the airline flying while it sought a foreign investor.

 Alitalia has since agreed a tie-up deal with Abu Dhabi's Etihad Airways.

-The Poste investment was questioned at the time, with International Airlines Group, which owns British Airways and Spain's Iberia, calling the move illegal and protectionist and asking the Commission to intervene.
+The Poste investment was questioned at the time, with International Airlines Group (ICAG.L), which owns British Airways and Spain's Iberia, calling the move illegal and protectionist and asking the Commission to intervene.

 In a statement on Friday, the Commission said that Poste had made its investment under the same terms and conditions as two private operators who were in a comparable situation.